aws-ia/cfn-abi-ibmsecurity-qradar/guide/content/architecture.md

 ![Architecture diagram](/images/architecture.png)

-**In all current and AWS accounts in your AWS organization:**
+**In all existing and future AWS accounts in your AWS organization:**

-* If CloudTrail setup is chosen when deploying the QRadar ABI template, all actions defined in https://github.com/aws-ia/cfn-abi-aws-cloudtrail/tree/main will be performed
+* If CloudTrail setup is chosen when deploying the QRadar ABI template, all actions defined in the  [AWS CloudTrail SRA module](https://github.com/aws-samples/aws-security-reference-architecture-examples/tree/main/aws_sra_examples/solutions/cloudtrail/cloudtrail_org) will be performed

-* If Guard Duty setup is chosen when deploying the QRadar ABI template, all actions defined in https://github.com/aws-ia/cfn-abi-amazon-guardduty/tree/main will be performed
+* If Guard Duty setup is chosen when deploying the QRadar ABI template, all actions defined in the [Amazon GuardDuty SRA module](https://github.com/aws-samples/aws-security-reference-architecture-examples/tree/main/aws_sra_examples/solutions/guardduty/guardduty_org) will be performed

 **In the log archive account:**

-*If CloudTrail setup is chosen:*
+*If CloudTrail setup is chosen, the following resources are created:

 * An SQS Queue will be created to receive `ObjectCreated` notifications from the S3 bucket in the logging account containing the organization's CloudTrail data

 * `ObjectCreated` notifications on the S3 bucket monitoring the path to the CloudTrail data for all accounts and regions and targeting the above SQS queue

-*If Guard Duty setup is chosen:*
+*If Guard Duty setup is chosen, the following resources are created:

 * An SQS Queue will be created to receive `ObjectCreated` notifications from the S3 bucket in the logging account containing the organization's Guard Duty data